hacs/documentation/source/docs/publish/include.md

 ## CI Checks

 When submitting a repository for the default repository a suite of CI checks will be run to ensure that the repository follows the requirements.
-All checks needs to pass for the repository to be included (unless something else are agreed on).
+All checks need to pass for the repository to be included (unless something else is agreed on).

 ### Check Brands

 _Only applies to integrations._

-This checks that the repository are added to https://github.com/home-assistant/brands
+This checks that the repository is added to [https://github.com/home-assistant/brands](https://github.com/home-assistant/brands)

 ### Check Manifest